reimagined/resolve/packages/create-resolve-app/README.md

 # **Create ReSolve App**
-This package is a generator for creating a boilerplate app based on the reSolve framework.
-A boilerplate  is a single page application (SPA) which represents a typical Todo List.
-This application is built on the CQRS and Event Sourcing principles, with React+Redux on client.
+This package creates an application based on the reSolve framework.
+It is a single page application (SPA) which represents a typical Todo List.
+The application is built on the CQRS and Event Sourcing principles, with React+Redux on client.

-Boilerplate allows you to specify application blocks (aggregates, read models and UI part presented by React components) in the semi-declarative manner.
+Create ReSolve App allows you to specify application blocks (aggregates, read models and UI part presented by React components) in the semi-declarative manner.
 With the `resolve-scripts` package, you don't need to write an API backend manually.
 Instead, `resolve-scripts` deploys backend and domain services to interact with the client which is wrapped into the `resolve-redux` package for automate interaction.

-You can find detailed information of subject-related technologies and links to the corresponding resources here: [https://github.com/markerikson/react-redux-links](https://github.com/markerikson/react-redux-links).
+You can find detailed information on subject-related technologies and links to the corresponding resources here: [https://github.com/markerikson/react-redux-links](https://github.com/markerikson/react-redux-links).

 * [Getting Started](#getting-started) - How to create a new app
 * [User Guide](#user-guide) - Information on apps created with Create ReSolve App